 How is zoning enforced?

-Zoning Enforcement has the responsibility to enforce local zoning regulations propagated by City Council.
+The City's designated zoning officials have the responsibility to enforce local zoning regulations propagated by City Council.